Format of a Typical Residential Appraisal by Michael Kavluk

 Research:

-2. Average Number of Days on the Market
+• Average Days on Market

-4. Number of Current Listings in the Comparable Area
+• Number of Current Listings

-5. Range of Asking Prices of Current Listings
+• Asking Price Range of Current Listings

-6. Average Number of Days on the Market for Current Listings
+• Average Days on Market for Current Listings

-7. General Market Trends
+• General and Local Market Trends

 Once the most comparable properties is identified, adjustments are applied for a range of factors: Location - type and style - lot size - interior square footage - overall condition - improvements and deficiencies - finishes - mechanics - parking - landscaping etc.